isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-rn-10-17-13-version-811.md

 **Enhancements and fixes**

-* Enhancements made to the existing [!DNL Search&Promote] table matching capabilities.
+* Enhancements made to the existing [!DNL Search&amp;Promote] table matching capabilities.
 The enhancements provide better support of customer requirements related to increasingly complex relationships between SKU and product data.

   >[!NOTE]
   >
   >This feature is not enabled by default.
-Contact Adobe Customer Care to activate the feature in Search&Promote for your use.
+Contact Adobe Customer Care to activate the feature in Search&amp;Promote for your use.

 * Added an option that allows Guided Search to sort Facets using the account's language setting.

   >[!NOTE]
   >
   >This feature is not enabled by default.
-Contact Adobe Customer Care to activate the feature in Search&Promote for your use.
+Contact Adobe Customer Care to activate the feature in Search&amp;Promote for your use.

 * Added an option to increase the number of facet values that a user can specify for multi-select facets.

   >[!NOTE]
   >
   >This feature is not enabled by default.
-Contact Adobe Customer Care to activate the feature in Search&Promote for your use.
+Contact Adobe Customer Care to activate the feature in Search&amp;Promote for your use.

 * Added the checkbox option **[!UICONTROL Only allow searches that use HTTPS]** to **[!UICONTROL Settings]** > **[!UICONTROL Searching]** > **[!UICONTROL Restrictions]**.